 Employee taxpayers whose employer is required to contribute to superannuation are not eligible to claim a tax deduction.
 Instead the government may make a co-contribution to their fund.
-From 1 July 2012, if your total income for the year does not exceed $31,920.00 a year, the Government will match your eligible superannuation contributions by 50 cents per dollar up to a maximum of $500 pa.
+Please see our section on Superannuation Co-Contributions for more details.

 Why am I being asked to tell my superannuation fund what my tax file number (TFN) is?

 If you do not tell your superannuation fund what your TFN is then the fund will be required to pay additional tax on any contributions made by your employer (including salary sacrifice amounts).
 Without having your TFN recorded, your fund will not be able to accept any personal contributions that you make and the government co-contribution that you may be entitled to cannot be paid into your account.